 The word hu stands for the Mongolian root word for a human being.
-The Hu call their style “Hunnu Rock” which is inspired by the Hunnu, an ancient Mongolian empire that is known in the west as the Huns.
-The Huns were a nomadic people in the 4th and 6th century AD that roamed throughout Asia, Central Asia and Europe.
-Because of this many of the band’s lyrics include old Mongolian war cries and poetry.
+The Hu call their style “Hunnu Rock,” which is inspired by the Hunnu, an ancient Mongolian empire known in the west as the Huns.
+The Huns were a nomadic people in the 4th and 6th century AD that roamed throughout Asia, Central Asia, and Europe.
+Because of this, many of the band’s lyrics include old Mongolian war cries and poetry.

-Since their start in 2016, the Hu rock band have continued to gain international acclaim for their cultural musical style.
-If you want to find out more about the Hu or see their travel schedule, you can find out more about them by clicking here, As the Hu Band’s music and popularity continue to grow, they are touring around the world including the United States and Europe.
+Since their start in 2016, the Hu rock band has continued to gain international acclaim for their cultural musical style.
+If you want to find out more about the Hu or see their travel schedule, you can find out more about them by clicking here.
+As the Hu Band’s music and popularity continue to grow, they are touring worldwide, including the United States and Europe.

 The video below is the Hu Band’s song of Wolf Totem.
 It shows the Hu Band’s great rock’n’roll style along with some great scenes of the Mongolian countryside and how the Hu uses traditional instruments and this traditional throat singing to produce a great rock’n’roll sound.